Table of Contents

 5. Distribute your inventory to reduce shipping distance when possible

 Many customers are accustomed to fast and expedited shipping at an affordable price.
 If you’re shipping out of a warehouse in California, or example, it’s next to impossible to get your customer’s order to them in New York in just two days via ground shipping, which is not as bad for the environment as air shipping.

-ShipBob is a third-party logistics (3PL) company that makes it easy for merchants to split inventory across multiple fulfillment centers.
-That way, orders are fulfilled from the nearest fulfillment center to the order’s end destination, which optimizes last-mile delivery and reduces shipping costs.
+ShipBob is a third-party logistics (3PL) company that makes it easy for merchants to split inventory across multiple fulfilment centres.
+That way, orders are fulfiled from the nearest fulfilment centre to the order’s end destination, which optimises last-mile delivery and reduces shipping costs.